kwaldenphd/python-intro/README.md

 <blockquote>Q6: Write a new program called <code>addition.py</code> that prompts the user to enter two numbers, converts the input values to integers, adds them, and reports the result.
 Answer to this question includes program + comments that document process and explain your code. </blockquote>

 36. An alternative way to handle this situation would be to use a different function to read input from the user.
-While `raw_input()` always returns a string of characters, the `input()` function always returns a number.
+While `input()` can return a string of characters, the `input()` function can also return a number.

 37. The user inputs from the `input()` function can be added to other numbers (and do not need to be converted to an integer first).
 ```python